mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Penyi, you've suffered some memory loss, so you might not be able to remember certain things.
 You will eventually re-learn them.
 For now you are safe and you should do what you can to rest."

-	Thi took his hand into hae own and managed to make what Kip interpretted to be smile.
+	Thi took his hand into hae own and managed to make what Kip interpreted to be smile.

 	"A smile already?
 You're a fighter," he said.